 Riverside Lawyer to Sue Employer for Pregnancy Discrimination

 Although there are many laws protecting women from pregnancy discrimination in the workplace, many women continue to experience discrimination.
 Discrimination can come in many forms: jokes, comments or remarks, and even termination.
 It is important for women to be informed of their rights in the workplace to be able to combat pregnancy discrimination if they ever encounter it.
 Pregnancy discrimination in the workplace is illegal, and you can sue your employer if you are experiencing discrimination in your place of work.
 If you are considering taking legal action against your employer, you must contact a law firm with experience handling employee pregnancy discrimination cases.
-California Employment Attorneys Group offers legal services in Riverside and nearby areas like San Bernardino and Corona.
+California Labor Law Employment Attorneys Group offers legal services in Riverside and nearby areas like San Bernardino and Corona.

 The following information will provide general information about pregnancy discrimination in the workplace.
 The information below is general, and should not be used in place of the information an attorney experienced in pregnancy discrimination cases could provide.
-You must contact California Employment Attorneys Group as soon as possible to receive information specific to your case.
+You must contact California Labor Law Employment Attorneys Group as soon as possible to receive information specific to your case.

 Examples of Workplace Pregnancy Discrimination

 At times, incidents of pregnancy discrimination can be misrepresented.
 An employer might make a comment that could be misconstrued as just the result of a bad day or a bad mood.
 Of course, isolated incidents might not cause worry.
 If you are constantly feeling mistreated, however, you might be the victim of discrimination.
 Below are a few examples of discrimination that you might have encountered:

 - Being fired after revealing a pregnancy or after being far into the pregnancy

 - Being fired or discriminated against for taking time to pump breast milk.